 TESOL – ELL TEACHER TRAINING

+The goal of the TESOL Certification program is to recruit passionate individuals who have a commitment to the English Language Training, both here and abroad.
 This course is designed for individuals who are either currently teaching ELL (English Language Learners) or for those wish to enter the English language teaching field.
 It gives students the necessary skills in classroom management, lesson planning and a variety of teaching methodologies.

 This program is certified by TESL Canada, and is taught by an experienced and credentialed team of teachers.
 Students are prepared for teaching Reading, Writing, Speaking, Listening, Grammar and Presentation skills.
 Students also participate in seminars to discuss topics such as classroom management, matching learning outcomes to activities, conducting assessments and developing a teaching style of their own.
 Students will leave the program with a portfolio of lesson plans and activities they have organized.